copy/v86/docs/windows-31x.md

-# Microsoft Windows 3.1x guest setuo
+# Microsoft Windows 3.1x guest setup

 This guide leads through the process of creating v86 guest images for: